tdwg/website/conferences/2024/biss-abstract-submission/index.md

 Click the `Validate` button to check that you have no outstanding omissions (ensures that mandatory fields are filled in, you have not exceeded the character limit, and the abstract is assigned to a collection) or errors flagged by the system (unresolved track changes or comments).

 The submitting author should see the `Submit for Technical Review` button (below the `Validate` button).
 Clicking this button sends your abstract to the editors for consideration as part of SPNHC-TDWG 2024.
-This step must be completed by the **deadline of 15 July**.

 You should receive an auto-generated confirmation email (be sure to find this in your mailbox).